Euclideon/udSDKSamples/integrations/threejs/README.md

 1. Put the following files in your web server:
   a.
 The threejs.html file from this repository.
   b.
 The contents of the udSDK JS/WASM module into the "euclideon" folder.
   c.
-The js folder from this repository.
+The three.js library files.
 2. Load the threejs.html file in your brower.

 <!-- End -->